Sunday, August 18, 2024

 When Bear and I started our long daily walks during covid, the manager Maddie asked me to introduce myself.
 Since then every Acme employee has always greeted both Bear and me by name.

-When Eleanor and Lynn frequent braces appointments on the other side of downtown, Bear and I would often go on waterfront walks through Squalicum Harbor.
+When Eleanor and Lynn had frequent braces appointments on the other side of downtown, Bear and I would often go on waterfront walks through Squalicum Harbor.
 There used to be a coffee shop in the marina with homemade dog treats.
 Whenever we’re in the neighborhood years later, Bear will drag me across acres of parking lots to see if this particular coffee shop has reopened.

 The former coffee shop’s owner recently opened a pastry place downtown.
 Yesterday I went in to check out the wares, tying up Bear outside.
 The cashier looked out the window and exclaimed “I love Bear’s haircut!”
 She told me she knows Bear because she’s friends with one of the ice cream scoopers at Acme.